Dynamic random-access memory: Pseudostatic RAM

 Pseudostatic RAM (PSRAM or PSDRAM) is dynamic RAM with built-in refresh and address-control circuitry to make it behave similarly to static RAM (SRAM).
 It combines the high density of DRAM with the ease of use of true SRAM.
-PSRAM is used in the Apple iPhone and other embedded systems such as XFlar Platform.
+PSRAM was used in the Apple iPhone 3G and other embedded systems such as XFlar Platform.

 Some DRAM components have a self-refresh mode.
 While this involves much of the same logic that is needed for pseudo-static operation, this mode is often equivalent to a standby mode.
 It is provided primarily to allow a system to suspend operation of its DRAM controller to save power without losing data stored in DRAM, rather than to allow operation without a separate DRAM controller as is in the case of mentioned PSRAMs.

 An embedded variant of PSRAM was sold by MoSys under the name 1T-SRAM.
 It is a set of small DRAM banks with an SRAM cache in front to make it behave much like a true SRAM.
 It is used in Nintendo GameCube and Wii video game consoles.

 Cypress Semiconductor's HyperRAM is a type of PSRAM supporting a JEDEC-compliant 8-pin HyperBus or Octal xSPI interface.